Apple Pie Bars

 - Hot water

-- In a food processor (or by hand), mix flour, salt, and sugar.
+- In a food processor (or by hand), mix together the flour, salt, and sugar.

 - Make the filling by mixing apple slices, sugar, flour, and cinnamon.

 - Preheat oven to 400º.

 - Roll one ball of dough large enough to fit the bottom of a jellyroll pan.
 Arrange apples over dough.
-Roll out the second ball of dough and cover apples.
+Roll out the second ball of dough and cover the apples.
 Pinch edges to seal.

 - Alternatively, you can cut strips of dough out of the rolled dough and apply a lattice topping.

 - Bake for 35 minutes or till the crust is brown and the apples are tender.

 - To make the glaze, mix powdered sugar, vanilla and add hot water till you reach your desired consistency.
-Drizzle or brush over top crust.
+Drizzle or brush over the top crust.

 - Serve warm or cold.